 125 Most Common Greek Last Names Or Surnames With Meanings

-Greek surnames or last names came into existence in the 15th century.
+Greek surnames or last names gained prominence in the 19th century, primarily after the Greek War of Independence.
 These names can help in identifying the ancestry of an individual.
 Greek surnames have different roots, origins, and histories of development.
 Most surnames were influenced by family names or paternal and maternal names.
-However, many Greek surnames have also originated from the father’s first names.
+However, many Greek surnames have also originated from the father’s first names, and a few are occupational surnames (1).
+Keep scrolling as well bring you a long list of some famous Greek surnames.

 In This Article